actigence/api-access-tracker-backend/README.md

 * These logs can be used for various types of data analysis.

 ## How it works?
-This service works in conjunction with `API Access Tracker Client`s, to receive and store API access events.
+This service works in conjunction with [API Access Tracker Client](#api-access-tracker-client), to receive and store API access events.

-The `API Access Tracker Client` generates AWS SQS events containing request and response details from your webservices, which are consumed by this service.
+The [API Access Tracker Client](#api-access-tracker-client) generates AWS SQS events containing request and response details from your webservices, which are consumed by this service.
 These AWS SQS events are processed by AWS Lambda functions and persisted in AWS DynamoDB.

-Following data values, regarding each request, are received from the `AWS Access Tracker Client`:
+Following data values, regarding each request, are received from the [API Access Tracker Client](#api-access-tracker-client):
 * Request URL
 * URL parameters
 * Request body